Inference of nonlinear causal effects with GWAS summary data: Introduction

-\item Our theoretical result guarantees the validity of hypothesis testing and interval estimation of the proposed method.
-An extensive simulation study confirms our theory.

-\item An application to our motivating data, the ADNI (individual-level) gene expression data, and the IGAP AD GWAS summary data confirms both the necessity and power of our approach.
-The results (Section \ref{sec:app} and Figure \ref{fig:app_test}) suggest that the proposed method can replicate the significant genes of AD identified by 2SLS, including the well-known APOE gene.
-Moreover, seven additional (putative) causal genes are only identified by the proposed method, including the well-known gene TOMM40, and a comprehensive literature search provides strong evidence supporting these new findings.
-Our real data analysis suggests potential nonlinearity in gene-trait associations, and nonlinear modeling is suited to fully unleash the power of TWAS. \end{itemize}
+\item The ADNI data and the IGAP GWAS summary data confirm the efficacy of our approach.
+The results (Section \ref{sec:app}) indicate that our method successfully replicates the significant AD genes identified by 2SLS, while uniquely identifying 7 additional causal genes.
+Our real data analysis suggests that nonlinear modeling is suited to unleash the power of TWAS. \end{itemize}